 Anzac Street Bistro.
 Took a while for us to try this after its sale by local chef Serin.
 One half of the couple who purchased it is polish and the menu has a slight slant in this direction.
 We had a great meal and liked the different menu.
 Not expensive either.
 Open Monday to Sunday for lunch and dinner.
 Particularly good for Mondays when not much else is open.

 Kendricks.
 We are not regulars here but it fills a niche in the Dartmouth Restaurant Scene, by providing good steaks, burgers and ribs.
 Daily specials may include curry and fish.
 Mid priced and perhaps a little on the high side for what is provided.
 However it is open every night from 6pm so a good option on Sunday and Monday nights.

 The Elephant.
 It’s all change here for 2016 with the two separate restaurants combining.
 The tasting menu will be available on both floors of the restaurant along side the a la carte.
 The slightly formal service for the tasting menu when it was just served upstairs has gone.
 I think this is a good move.
-The restaurant has a Michelin star, this may of course change when they are reassessed.
+The restaurant has a Michelin star.
 Excellent food.
-We had one of the best meals of 2015 here.
+We had one of the best meals of 2016 here.
 Open Tuesday – Saturday for lunch and dinner.

 The Orange Tree.
 Intimate mid priced.
 Well respected restaurant.
 Marketed as an English/European menu.
 Easy parking close by.
 Open Tuesday – Saturday from 7pm.

 No 7 Bistro.
 A small family run Bistro style restaurant providing fresh fish and shellfish either from local boats and markets or Scotland.
 Mostly fish.
 Nov – May closed Sunday & Monday.
 July to September open 7 days a week for dinner.
 Lunch Wednesday to Saturday.